 Start by preparing your smoker because it will take only about 10 minutes to prepare meatloaf mixture.

 Set up your smoker and preheat it to 225°.
-I highly recommend including a water pan or water/drip pan to the lower rack of the smoker, under the ribs.
+I highly recommend including a water pan or water/drip pan to the lower rack of the smoker, under the meat.
+If you don’t have a lower rack, place a water pan on the grate next to the meatloaf.
 Use a digital oven thermometer to track the temperature on the grill grate.

 While the smoker is preheating, combine all the ingredients for the meatloaf, except for the topping, in a mixing bowl and mix it all very well.
 Make sure all ingredients are incorporated well throughout.